By Tim Hjersted

 Bernie Sanders Understands His Role In The Movement

-The Bernie Sanders movement is a movement like Occupy Wall Street and Black Lives Matter, along with all of the dozens of activist campaigns and struggles which align with our collective goals.
-They are all pieces of the puzzle working on changing the structures of society via different angles of attack.
+The Bernie Sanders movement is a movement among dozens of activist campaigns and struggles which align with our collective goals.
+While these movements cover the range of left politics, from radical to progressive, they share in common the goal of pushing our culture and politics to the left.
+That is why the vanguard should unite with less radical movements, and why left-of-center progressives should ally with those on the far left.
+We are all pieces of the puzzle working on changing the structures of society via different angles of attack.
 It's my view that supporting all of these movements will collectively offer us the greatest chance of success.
 No single strategy is likely to create the world we envision.
 It's going to take all of us working on taming the system (via the state and elections), eroding the system (via outside movements, activism and building alternative social and economic structures), and working on building real utopias that will bring about the transformative changes we desire in the long run.

 "Let me tell you something that no other candidate for president will tell you.
 And that is [that] no matter who is elected to be president, that person will not be able to address the enormous problems facing the working families of our country.
 They will not be able to succeed because the power of corporate America, the power of Wall Street, the power of campaign donors is so great that no president alone can stand up to them.
 That is the truth.
 People may be uncomfortable about hearing it, but that is the reality.
 And that is why what this campaign is about is saying loudly and clearly: It is not just about electing Bernie Sanders for president, it is about creating a grassroots political movement in this country." - Bernie Sanders